terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

     - **Exclusion**: Records with critical missing fields, such as location or certification level, were excluded from specific analyses to maintain data integrity.

 #### Categorization:
-- **Building Type**: Buildings were classified into categories including Residential, Commercial, Public Infrastructure, Industrial, and Others to facilitate sectoral analysis.
+- **Building Type**: To facilitate sectoral analysis, buildings were classified into categories, including Residential, Commercial, Public Infrastructure, Industrial, and Others.
 - **Region**: Data was grouped based on UK regions (e.g., London, Scotland, North West) to enable regional comparative studies.

 ### 3. Exploratory Data Analysis (EDA)